kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 The session remains active until the SETUP stream is closed or reset by either endpoint.

+The stream MUST NOT contain any other messages.
 A future version of this draft may use the SETUP stream for other purposes, for example authentication.

 ## ANNOUNCE Stream